JuliaPluto/HypertextLiteral.jl/README.md

 ```

-This library implements many features for working with HTML data within
+This library implements many features for working with HTML and
-the Julia language, including:
+JavaScript data within the Julia language, including:

 * Performant escaping of interpolated values
 * Handles boolean valued attributes, such as `disabled`, `checked`